JujuAdams/Bento/docs/2.3/Building-Elements.md

 - Object instances must inherit from `oBentoAncestor`
 - `event_inherited()` must be called at the top of a Create event before anything else
 - Do not deactivate Bento object instances.
 Call `BentoActivateInstances()` if you're using instance deactivation
+- An object instance's other events will execute as normal ...
-- Put Bento-related code in user events:
+- ... but you should put Bento-related code in the following events:
+  - Create event works as normal.
+You should set up your Bento element here if necessary
   - User Event 0 is called when updating an element (this is Bento's "Step" event)
   - User Event 1 is called when drawing an element (this is Bento's "Draw" event)
   - User Event 2 is called when after drawing an element and after drawing all of its children (this is Bento's version of a "Draw End" event)